NotsoanoNimus/ndp-proxy/README.md

 NDP Proxy
 =========

-This software is an answer to the fact that the Linux kernel does not support proxy of ICMPv6 Neighbor Discovery Protocol packets for whole IPv6 subnets, but only for a given set of single addresses.
+This software is an answer to the fact that the Linux kernel does not support proxying of ICMPv6 Neighbor Discovery Protocol packets for whole IPv6 subnets, but only for a given set of single addresses.

-`ndp-proxy` binds promiscuously to an interface, and when it receives an NDP Network Solicitation packet for an IPv6 address in any of one of many configured subnets, it will answer with a _Network Advertisement_ packet, similar to an IPv4 Proxy ARP mechanism.
+`ndp-proxy` binds promiscuously to an interface, and when it receives an NDP _Network Solicitation_ packet for an IPv6 address in any of one of many configured subnets, it will answer with a _Network Advertisement_ packet, similar to an IPv4 Proxy ARP mechanism.

 This enables the ability to easily route whole subnets through a machine acting as a router (or an address-space black-hole), without needing to configure a route to that machine on upstream routers.
 It is useful especially if upstream routers are managed by somebody else and cannot be modified.